-You should let us know if you think the data we hold about you is not accurate.
+You should let us know if you think the data we hold about you is not accurate or is incomplete.

 We may not always be able to change or remove that information, but we'll correct factual inaccuracies and may include your comments in the record to show that you disagree with it.

 Please email the Data Protection Officer at firstname.lastname@example.org.